tikifez/journal-remora-core/readme.md

 # Journal Remora

-Allows you to access an OJS instance from WordPress.
+WordPress plugin which allows you to access an OJS instance from WordPress.

 ## Need some help?